atgensoft/webssh/README.rst

 Support passing arguments by url (query or fragment) like following
 examples:

-Passing form data (password must be encoded in base64, privatekey not supported)
+Passing form data (password must be encoded in base64, username can be encoded with 'python3 encrypt SSH_USERNAME', privatekey not supported)

 .. code:: bash